 1. Report to Metrc manually

 With this method, data is exported from the point of sale via a CSV file, configured to correct formatting, and then uploaded manually to Metrc.
-This gives the dispensary license holder control over when and how their compliance information is being uploaded to the state.
-However, this sales upload method is also the most time and labor intensive and is more susceptible to human error, which could put the licensee at risk.
+This gives you control over when and how your compliance info is uploaded to the state.
+However, this method is also the most time and labor intensive and is more susceptible to human error, which puts you at risk.

 2. Report to Metrc automatically after each sales transaction